RobinLinus/coins-legacy/notes/succinct-fullnode.md

 ### Inclusion Proofs for Spent Outputs

 We can extend each block with Merkle inclusion proofs for every spent output.
-Block extensions prove output inclusion.
-They reduce the required knowledge of the UTXO set to the question, if a particular output is actually unspent.
-The construction requires an overhead of about:
+In the following, blocks extended with such inclusion proofs are denoted as *extended blocks*.
+Block extensions prove outputs inclusion.
+They reduce the required knowledge of the UTXO set to the question, if a particular included output is actually unspent.
+This construction requires an overhead of about:

 - `proof_size * outputs/transaction * transactions / block`
   - `proof_size ~ ( log2( transactions/block ) - 1) * 32 bytes` ( We can do `-1` here because the Merkle root is in the header and the transaction hash is in the current block as UTXO-ID, which's inclusion we want to prove. )
 - `( (log2(3000) -1) * 32 bytes ) * 2 * 3000 ~ 1.83 MB / block` for the inclusion proofs